 Expensive?
 Sure, but you run a nation-state, fellow.
 You’ve got soldiers already, and they’re practical.
 THEY can, for example, send you written reports.
 Me, even if I could write, I got…paws.
 Unhelpful.

-But we never had that conversation.
+These are the sorts of things I’d ask about if we spoke; but we never had that conversation.
 It was just ritual, ritual, ritual, spell, spell, spell, BANG! and I’m conscious, BANG! and I can move, BANG!
 “All right, here’s a riddle, here’s the answer, if they don’t get it right, and they won’t, gobble ’em down.
 I know they won’t get it right, because it’s my riddle, and I’m very clever.”
 And he pranced around a bit, admiring me, as I tried to figure out walking and such, and then he buggered off.
 And left me here.

 Still, somedays, I’m frustrated enough to consider testing the barriers, to just run or leap as far from here as I can, except, except, except…